2026 Football Roster Tracker

 A visualization of UAB’s current roster by class can be found here:

 Gone is the era of the spring transfer portal window.
-This year, player movement will take place between January 2nd through January 16th, making the upcoming weeks the busiest stretch of the offseason.
+This year, players have just one window to enter the portal: January 2nd through January 16th.
+Players don’t have to settle on a destination during that time frame, but the upcoming weeks will nevertheless be among the busiest of the offseason.
 Below, each of UAB’s position groups is separated into:

-Players out of eligibility, players that have declared for the draft, or players that have indicated their intentions to transfer.
+Players out of eligibility, players that have declared for the draft, or players that have entered the transfer portal.

 Newcomers.